NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 While a single, batch authorization with a comprehensive set of permissions can minimize user interaction and improve experience, it risks granting excessive privileges to entities that require only a subset of permissions for their specific subtasks.
 Therefore, a critical challenge arises in multi-entity orchestration.
 The core issue is how to request and authorize permissions in a single batch, while securely delegating fine-grained privileges to ensure each entity obtains only the minimum permissions required for its sub-task, thereby balancing efficiency and security.

-While the existing OAuth 2.0 protocal and its extensions provide a foundation for authorization, they  lack native support for efficient, secure delegation for coordinated tasks:
+While the existing OAuth 2.0 protocol and its extensions provide a foundation for authorization, they  lack native support for efficient, secure delegation for coordinated tasks:

 * OAuth 2.0{{RFC6749}}:  The OAuth 2.0 authorization framework enables a client to obtain limited access to protected resources on behalf of a resource owner.
 However, in a multi-entity collaboration scenario, this requires each entity to independently initiate its own authorization flow.
 This results in multiple user interactions, introducing significant end-to-end latency and severe user fatigue.